-In particular, we may share your personal information with: Workday (HR Systems), Kainos (consultant support for Workday), Vero (pre-recruitment and employee vetting for regulatory roles), Hudson (search partner for certain Client Service Manager roles), Sanctuary (search partner for certain graduate roles), QA (search partner for certain Modern Apprenticeship roles), Deloitte (visa, immigration, and tax services) and Shepherd and Wedderburn (legal services).
+In particular, we may share your personal information with: Workday (HR Systems), Vero (pre-recruitment and employee vetting for regulatory roles), Sanctuary (search partner for certain graduate roles), QA (search partner for certain Modern Apprenticeship roles), Deloitte (visa, immigration, and tax services) and Shepherd and Wedderburn (legal services).

 Preserving the security of your information is essential to ensure we meet legal, regulatory, and your own expectations, whilst maintaining high levels of confidence and trust.
 To support these objectives, Baillie Gifford has in place firm-wide policies and procedures covering information security to protect information and preserve the confidentiality, integrity and availability of the personal information we hold.

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for.
-If your application is unsuccessful, we will retain your personal information for a period of 12 months from the closing date of the role (for graduate scheme and modern apprenticeship applicants), or 6 months from the closing date of the vacancy (for all other applicants to specific roles).
-If you have made a speculative application, this data will be held for 12 months.
+If your application is unsuccessful, we will retain your personal information for a set period of time from the closing date of the vacancy.
+Please see the table below for the retention periods in your specific location.
+Where required by law, we may retain your application for a longer period than specified in the table for the establishment, defence, or exercise of legal claims.

 Speculative CV’s will typically be retained for 12 months from the date of receipt unless prohibited by applicable national law.